 Classic popcorn balls are kind of scary to make.
-I mean, if you’ve had loads of experience with making candy, like, if you already own a candy thermometer, you’ll probably be fine.
 I’ve had limited experience with candy so researching the recipes freaked me out a bit.
 After trying several version though, I came to realize that it’s really not that hard.
+It’s pretty basic really and hard to screw it up, even if you’ve never made any sort of candy before.

 It’s not necessary that you learn everything about candy-making to make this recipe.
 It’s pretty straightforward really.
 But if you want to know more, head over here.
 It’s a short article but you’ll find out about calibrating your thermometer, the candy-making stages and more.

-How to Make Popcorn Balls:
+How to Make Popcorn Balls, Step-by-Step

-Measure sugar, water, dark corn syrup, lemon juice and salt into a 5 quart heavy-bottomed sauce pan (we like the one in this set).
+Measure sugar, water, dark corn syrup, lemon juice, and salt into a 5 quart heavy-bottomed sauce pan (we like the one in this set).

 Attach the candy thermometer to the pot.